Jump to Open Budget Survey

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-Equatorial Guinea has increased the availability of budget information by:
+Equatorial Guinea has decreased the availability of budget information by:

 Equatorial Guinea should prioritize the following actions to improve budget transparency: